AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-53/acsd-61969-required-type-coupon-code-as-configured-in-uppercase-lowercase.md

 ## Issue

-Coupons are case-sensitive in the Admin order creation but not in the storefront.
-However, you have noticed that coupon codes do not work in the storefront if they are not typed exactly as configured in uppercase or lowercase.
+You are required to type in the coupon code exactly as configured in uppercase or lowercase when applying them from the backend.
+They are case-sensitive in the Admin order creation but not case-sensitive on the storefront.

 <u>Steps to reproduce</u>: